 What is Project Management?

-Project management is how a project is designed and organized to produce an end product that will make an impact on an organization.
-It is where knowledge, skills, experience, and processes are applied to meet the organization’s objectives.
-Projects that are new, time-bound, involve multiple parties, and require risk control need project management.
+Project management refers to how a project is designed and organized to produce an end product that will make an impact on an organization.
+It is where knowledge, skills, experience, and processes are applied to meet an organization’s objectives.
+Projects that are new, time-bound, involve multiple parties and require risk control need project management.

-Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, as well as building and construction.
+Different projects come up in almost all businesses across industries, including IT, transport and infrastructure, finance, law, and construction.

 Why is Project Management Important?

 What is a Project Manager?

-A project manager is a professional who is responsible for making sure that the tasks towards the completion of the project are done seamlessly.
+A project manager is a professional who is responsible for making sure that the tasks toward the completion of the project are done seamlessly.
 Here are several key roles and responsibilities of a project manager:

 1. Activity and Resources Planning

 As they always say, “If you fail to plan, you plan to fail.”
-Planning is crucial in any project as it sets the tone on how the entire process will look like.
+Planning is crucial in any project, as it sets the tone on what the entire process will look like.
 Project managers define the scope of the project and identify the resources available.
 They also set realistic deadlines and define the roles of each member of the team.

 2. Time Management